Finding and Selecting Tasks in ATLAS

 1. Starting Your Search from the Homepage

-You can begin your performance task search from the homepage.
-The more detail you can enter into your search prompt, the more likely you are to find the best task for you in just one step.
-You can include things like specific task content, outcomes, activities, durations, or teaching strategies that you are looking for in a task.
-You can also filter for your grade band and specific NGSS standards from the drop-down menus in the search window before initiating your search, but remember that filtering will prevent you from seeing tasks that don't match exactly.
-You will also be able to apply and remove filters on the search results page.
+Start your search right from the homepage.
+The more detail you put into your prompt, the more likely you are to find the right task in a single step.
+Describe the content, student activities, outcomes, durations, or teaching strategies you want.
+You can also choose your grade band and filter by NGSS dimensions before you search, though filtering hides tasks that do not match exactly.
+You can always add or remove filters on the results page.

 • Instead of: "Ecosystem task for fifth grade."